CSY-tvgo/Adversarial-Traffic-Signs/README.md

 + `4.Examples of Adversarial Traffic Signs`: Some examples.

 ## Acknowledgement
-This project is what I do in my thesis of B.Eng in Electronic and Information Engineering.
+This project is what I do in my thesis of B.Eng. in Electronic and Information Engineering.
 I appreciate support from VeriMake, issues are also welcome on [VeriMake BBS](https://verimake.com/) *(in Chinese)*.

 ## Reference